Angela Hill: UFC return

 The rematch with Tecia Torres was rescheduled and took place on August 7, 2021, at UFC 265.
 Hill lost the fight via unanimous decision.

 Hill faced Amanda Lemos, replacing Nina Nunes, on December 18, 2021, at UFC Fight Night 199.
 Hill lost the bout via split decision.
 10 out of 11 media scores gave it to Hill.
 This bout earned the Fight of the Night bonus award.

 Hill faced Virna Jandiroba on May 14, 2022, at UFC on ESPN 36.
 She lost the bout via unanimous decision.

 Hill faced Lupita Godinez on August 13, 2022, at UFC on ESPN 41.
 She won the fight via unanimous decision.

 Hill faced Emily Ducote on December 3, 2022, at UFC on ESPN 42.
 She won the bout via unanimous decision.

 Hill was scheduled to face Mackenzie Dern on May 13, 2023, at UFC on ABC 4.
 However, the bout was instead postponed one week to headline UFC Fight Night 223.
 She lost the fight via unanimous decision.
 This fight earned her the Fight of the Night award.

 Hill faced Denise Gomes at UFC Fight Night 231 on November 4, 2023.
 She won the fight via unanimous decision.

 Hill faced Luana Pinheiro on May 18, 2024, at UFC Fight Night 241.
 She won the bout by a guillotine choke submission in the second round.
 This fight earned her her first Performance of the Night award.

 Hill faced Tabatha Ricci on August 24, 2024 at UFC on ESPN 62.
 She lost the fight by unanimous decision.

 Hill faced Ketlen Souza on February 15, 2025 at UFC Fight Night 251.
 She won the fight by split decision.
 8 out of 10 media outlets scored the bout for Souza.

 Hill faced Iasmin Lucindo on August 9, 2025 at UFC on ESPN 72.
 She lost the fight by unanimous decision.

 Hill faced Fatima Kline on November 15, 2025 at UFC 322.
 She lost the fight by unanimous decision.

+Hill faced promotional newcomer Xiong Jingnan on May 30, 2026 at UFC Fight Night 277.
+She won the fight via unanimous decision.